HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Altogether unclear, usually polyätiological.
-Different causes are discussed, especially:
+Overall unclear, usually polyetiological.
+Various causes are discussed, in particular:

 ManifestationThis section has been translated automatically.